-In addition, we also initially provided credit using our own funds to our borrowers and subsequently sell the loans including the creditor's rights in the loans to investors on our P2P platforms or to institutional funding partners.
-We completely ceased such practices with investors on our P2P platforms in April 2017.
+In the past, we initially provided credit using our own funds to our borrowers and subsequently sold the loans including the creditor's rights in the loans to investors on our P2P platform or to institutional funding partners.
+We completely ceased such practices with investors on our P2P platform in April 2017.
 We also gradually reduced such practices with banking financial institution partners after December 31, 2017 and completely ceased such practices in February 2018.
-While we do not believe that our initial loan advance would be deemed by the PRC authorities as illegal provision of loans to the general public, which is prohibited by the PRC laws and regulations, as such initial provision of credit is transitory and we do not have the intention to retain the loan at the outset, we cannot assure you that the regulators will hold the same view as ours.

-We cannot assure you that any practice where we finance loans with our own funds will not be deemed by the PRC government as violating the relevant PRC loans and regulations, including provisions of the Interim Measures, and such practices may also be deemed by the PRC authorities as illegally providing loans to the general public or illegally granting loans without the PBOC's permit, which are prohibited by relevant PRC laws and regulations.
+In our current operation model, certain loans are initially advanced by unaffiliated third parties who will subsequently transfer such loans to us.
+We, as the intermediary, will when transfer such loans to third parties.
+Although we do not have the intention to retain the loans at the outset, due to the more stringent regulatory measures, the loan transfers in the market have been less active since 2019, which makes us unable to sell the loans immediately or within a short timeframe after the acquisition of such loans.
+While we do not believe that such acquired loans from existing lenders are prohibited under the Interim Measures, we cannot assure you that such practice would not be deemed by the PRC authorities as illegal provision of loans to the general public or illegally granting loans without the PBOC's permit, which are prohibited by relevant PRC laws and regulations.
 If such practices were found to violate the Interim Measures or other relevant PRC laws and regulations, we might be subject to fines, penalties or other liabilities, which could materially and adversely affect our business, financial condition and prospects.